 Bulky bags, rucksacks, umbrellas or any other objects that the staff deem unsuitable cannot be taken into the exhibition areas and must be left at the cloakrooms set aside for this purpose.
 This service is free.

-Out of respect for others, visitors are not allowed into the museums in beachwear or skimpy clothing; admission will also be denied to those with covered faces.
+Out of respect for others, visitors are not allowed into the museums in beachwear or skimpy clothing; admission will also be denied to those with covered faces or with voluminous clothes.